 Brayford Pool

-The site also hosts a wide variety of bird species, including house sparrow, pied wagtail, moorhen, coot, mute swan and sparrowhawk.
+The site also hosts a wide variety of bird species, including kingfishers, house sparrows, pied wagtails, moorhen, coot, mute swan and sparrowhawks.
 Animals that have been seen on campus include roe deer, hedgehogs, grass snakes, bats, common lizards, common newts, foxes, and grey squirrels.
 In recent years, a pair of mating otters have been spotted in the Brayford, it is believed that these are the pair released in the River Trent who made their way down the Foss Dyke and have now made a home in the area.
-Previously, naturalist Chris Packham supported the Brayford Campus Bioblitz – learn more about the day here.

 A Hedgehog Friendly Campus